Fusion1013/AvasarVault/00 - Building Avasar/Major Locations/Elisus/Saxum Sovereignty/Saxum Sovereignty Overview.md

 **Government:** A [[The Saxum Triumvirate|Triumvirate]] of three mages, along with a council of 13 representatives.
 **Languages:** [[Old Taundorian]]
 ## Overview
 Sheltered from the rest of the world by the towering [[Dragonback Mountains]] and Fracrish Mountains, the Saxum Sovereignty is a small but prosperous nation.
 This landscape of towering mountains and flowing hills is known for its gray skies, fits of cold rain, and occasional snowfall.
-The [[Dragonback Mountains]] and Fracrish Mountains shield the people from most of the threats that loom beyond the boundaries of the nation.
+The [[Dragonback Mountains]] and [[Fracrish Mountains]] shield the people from most of the threats that loom beyond the boundaries of the nation.
 ## History
-The Saxum Sovereignty was founded in 1185 APC, not long after the cataclysm that formed the now Turochan Kingdom.
+The Saxum Sovereignty was [[1185 APC - Saxum Sovereignty Founding|founded in 1185 APC]], not long after the cataclysm that formed the now Turochan Kingdom.
 Due to the new nation's anti-magic stance, practitioners of magic were hunted and banished from the kingdom.
 Some of these people undertook the perilous journey through the Fracrish Mountains, to the valley that now forms the Saxum Sovereignty.
 With the founding of the capital, this valley soon became a safe haven for practitioners of arcane and divine magic.

 Relations with the Turochan Kingdom are still tense, but have significantly calmed since the earlier days.
 Trade has started to open up more and more over the last 20 years, as Turochan has started to relax their anti-magic policies.
 The construction of a major trade route through the mountains has significantly aided in these efforts.
 Information of magical nature is still being kept behind closed doors however.
 ## Major Cities